 5. Know what to expect.
 Did you know that child custody hearings are not presented in front of a jury?
 Did you know that the judge will most likely make an immediate decision on the matter?
 You also have the right to appeal a decision made at a custody hearing.
 Talk to your child custody lawyer and make sure you know how these proceedings work, and you won’t be caught off guard.

 When it comes to child custody hearings or any legal matter, the right lawyer will make all the difference.
 Every family is unique.
 Every custody case must be approached in a different way.
-At the Law Offices of H. William Edgar, we know how important your custody case is.
+At the Edgar & Dow, we know how important your custody case is.
 We also know how to prepare you for your custody hearing, how to deal with the judge, how to handle your ex’s attorney, and how to set you up for success in every aspect of your divorce.

 To find out more about the steps our Southern California child custody attorneys can take to protect your interests, give us a call at (888) 251-9618.
 We’re standing by to offer our experienced insight and guidance.